Paul Robinson (wrestler): Return to independent circuit (2022–present)

-Second tenure (2023–present)
+Return to Progress Wrestling (2023–2024)

 After a three-year hiatus with the company, Robinson returned at Progress Chapter 167: One Bump Or Two? on April 21, 2024, where he successfully defended the Progress Proteus Championship against Homicide.
 During his absence, the Proteus title was replaced by the Atlas Championship, however, upon his return, Robinson declared the Proteus reign as uninterrupted.
 At Chapter 169: The Devil On My Shoulder on July 28, 2024, he defended the title against Malik.
 Robinson dropped the title at Chapter 172: Werewolves Of London on October 17, 2024, to Simon Miller.
 His reign later for 1,869 days, making him one of the longest-reigning champions in professional wrestling of the 21st-century.

+Sexual misconduct allegations

+In June 2020, during the Speaking Out movement, Robinson was accused of grooming and predatory behavior involving an inebriated 16-year-old at a sports bar during a tour in Germany with IPW: UK in December 2014.
+Robinson denied the allegations in a public statement, claiming he never supplied alcohol, groomed, or took advantage of her, and said he instead informed her parents and spoke out against what he described as a harmful culture within IPW: UK, actions he said eventually led to him leaving the promotion for a period of time.
+Robinson later departed Progress Wrestling in 2021 amid controversy from the allegations before returning to the promotion in 2023.